ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 When signalled as a session level parameter, the data is considered to be static for the duration of the stream.

-The following example shows an SDP including four media lines, three describing V3C video components and one V3C atlas component.
+The following example shows an SDP including four media lines, three describing V3C video components (PT:96=occupancy, PT:97=geometry, PT:98=attribute) and one V3C atlas component (PT:100).
 All the media lines are grouped under one V3C group which provides the V3C parameter set.

 ~~~
     ...
-    a=group:V3C 1 2 3 4 v3c-parameter-set=AF6F00939921878
+    a=group:V3C 1 2 3 4
+      v3c-parameter-set=AQD/AAAP/zwAAAAAADwIAQ5BwAAOADjgQAADkA==
     m=video 40000 RTP/AVP 96
     a=rtpmap:96 H264/90000
-    a=fmtp:96 v3c-unit-header=10000000 // occupancy
+    a=fmtp:96 v3c-unit-header=EAAAAA==
     a=mid:1
     m=video 40002 RTP/AVP 97
     a=rtpmap:97 H264/90000
-    a=fmtp:97 v3c-unit-header=18000000 // geometry
+    a=fmtp:97 v3c-unit-header=GAAAAA==
     a=mid:2
     m=video 40004 RTP/AVP 98
     a=rtpmap:98 H264/90000
-    a=fmtp:98 v3c-unit-header=20000000 // attribute
+    a=fmtp:98 v3c-unit-header=IAAAAA==
     a=mid:3
     m=application 40008 RTP/AVP 100
     a=rtpmap:100 v3c/90000
-    a=fmtp:100 v3c-unit-header=08000000; // atlas
+    a=fmtp:100 v3c-unit-header=CAAAAA==
     a=mid:4
 ~~~

-V3C group attribute type can be used as follows to indicate different V3C components and associate static atlas data with them.
+V3C group attribute type can be used as follows to indicate different V3C components (PT:96=occupancy, PT:97=geometry, PT:98=attribute) and associate static atlas data with them.

 ~~~
     ...
-    a=group:v3c 1 2 3 v3c-parameter-set=AF6F00939921878;
+    a=group:v3c 1 2 3
-                        v3c-atlas-data=ABCA,5D5D,68
+      v3c-parameter-set=AQD/AAAP/zwAAAAAADwIAQ5BwAAOADjgQAADkA==;
+      v3c-atlas-data=SAGAHgQAhyo7lgAAoCFA,SgHmIA==,LgFoDIA8EAWiAPAAFoCg
+      AAAAGALRAHgAC0BQAAAAiAPBgDwABaAoAAAAhwB4AAtAUAAAAYHw
     m=video 40000 RTP/AVP 96
     a=rtpmap:96 H264/90000
-    a=fmtp:96 v3c-unit-header=10000000; // occupancy
+    a=fmtp:96 v3c-unit-header=EAAAAA==
     a=mid:1
     m=video 40002 RTP/AVP 97
     a=rtpmap:97 H264/90000
-    a=fmtp:96 v3c-unit-header=18000000; // geometry
+    a=fmtp:96 v3c-unit-header=GAAAAA==
     a=mid:2
     m=video 40004 RTP/AVP 98
     a=rtpmap:98 H264/90000
-    a=fmtp:96 v3c-unit-header=20000000; // attribute
+    a=fmtp:96 v3c-unit-header=IAAAAA==
     a=mid:3
 ~~~

-The following example describes how every v3c video component is packed into a single stream and associated with static atlas data.
+The following example describes how every V3C video component is packed into a single stream (V3C_PVD) and associated with static atlas data.

 ~~~
     ...
     m=video 40000 RTP/AVP 96
     a=rtpmap:96 H265/90000
-    a=fmtp:96 v3c-unit-header=28000000; // packed video
-              v3c-parameter-set=AF6F00939921878;
-              v3c-atlas-data=ABCA,5D5D,68
+    a=fmtp:96 v3c-unit-header=KAAAAA==;
+              v3c-parameter-set=AUH/AAAP/zwAAAAAACgIAtEAgQLAIAAUQBACWAM
+              5QEDgQCAIAAAAABP8CzwAAAAAAAAAQAAAtAE/wLPAAAAAAAg=;
+              v3c-atlas-data=YAEHgFA=,YgEAMAAAC/B0qcvv/Dbr/pTvb8oqfhC5J
+              QVS9jn7kAQT/As9EFyrjRBcmxEQe+j5DuGbTT9mZmZAQAAAoA==
     a=mid:1
 ~~~

 The example below describes how content with two atlases can be signalled as separate streams.
+V3C parameter set and common atlas data are carried as group attribute parameters.
+PT equal to 96, 97, 98 and 100 correspond to occupancy, geometry and attribute video component as well as atlas data component for atlas zero.
+PT equal to 101, 102, 103 and 104 correspond to respective components for atlas one.

 ~~~
     ...
-    a=group:V3C 1 2 3 4 5 6 7 8 v3c-parameter-set=AF6F00939921878;
+    a=group:V3C 1 2 3 4 5 6 7 8
-                                v3c-common-atlas-data=AFFA,0110;
+      v3c-parameter-set=AAUH/AAAP/zwAAABAADwIAWhBwAAOADjgQAADgAA8CAFoQc
+      AADgA44EAAA6AkAgABRIA=;
+      v3c-common-atlas-data=YAEHgFA=,YgEAMAAAa+96Z5v6VP1D+P7LzRsbWDJ/yz
+      +ALzMZNfvCg2389Kjd+d6fZyM6QZBfhrDW3K0vaP2Rr8L+gLAq/ny3wAzs9veiXEj
+      jS67MfH+H4xV/RgW4fkl/YkINe/OsWCOBwPAVLACCf4FnogwYZKIME6oiD9UCodqj
+      LwCCf4FnogxqBiIMZNwiEBpJIduBUoCCf4FnogwOeSIMCaGiEA9VIdtGwwCCf4Fno
+      gvB+aILvWIiEBB6IdqobKfmZmZoCmZmefmZmZoCmZmefmZmZoCmZmefmZmZoCmZmd
+      A=
     m=video 40000 RTP/AVP 96
     a=rtpmap:96 H264/90000
-    a=fmtp:96 v3c-unit-header=10000000 // occupancy, atlas 0
+    a=fmtp:96 v3c-unit-header=EAAAAA==
     a=mid:1
     m=video 40002 RTP/AVP 97
     a=rtpmap:97 H264/90000
-    a=fmtp:97 v3c-unit-header=18000000 // geometry, atlas 0
+    a=fmtp:97 v3c-unit-header=GAAAAA==
     a=mid:2
     m=video 40004 RTP/AVP 98
     a=rtpmap:98 H264/90000
-    a=fmtp:98 v3c-unit-header=20000000 // attribute, atlas 0
+    a=fmtp:98 v3c-unit-header=IAAAAA==
     a=mid:3
     m=application 40008 RTP/AVP 100
     a=rtpmap:100 v3c/90000
-    a=fmtp:100 v3c-unit-header=08000000; // atlas 0
+    a=fmtp:100 v3c-unit-header=CAAAAA==
     a=mid:4
     m=video 40010 RTP/AVP 101
     a=rtpmap:101 H264/90000
-    a=fmtp:101 v3c-unit-header=10020000 // occupancy, atlas 1
+    a=fmtp:101 v3c-unit-header=EAIAAA==
     a=mid:5
     m=video 40012 RTP/AVP 102
     a=rtpmap:102 H264/90000
-    a=fmtp:102 v3c-unit-header=18020000 // geometry, atlas 1
+    a=fmtp:102 v3c-unit-header=GAIAAA==
     a=mid:6
     m=video 40014 RTP/AVP 103
     a=rtpmap:103 H264/90000
-    a=fmtp:103 v3c-unit-header=20020000 // attribute, atlas 1
+    a=fmtp:103 v3c-unit-header=IAIAAA==
     a=mid:7
     m=application 40018 RTP/AVP 104
     a=rtpmap:104 v3c/90000
-    a=fmtp:104 v3c-unit-header=08020000; // V3C_AD, atlas 1
+    a=fmtp:104 v3c-unit-header=CAIAAA==
     a=mid:8
 ~~~

-## Offer/Answer Considerations
+## Offer and answer considerations

 An example of offer which only sends V3C content.
-The following example contains video components at three different versions.
+The following example contains video components as three different versions (H.264, H.265, H.266).
+Further differences between the alternatives would be signaled as part of the media attribute parameters, as is the practice with regular video streams.

 ~~~
     ...
-    a=group:v3c 1 2 3 4 v3c-ptl-level-idc=10;
+    a=group:v3c 1 2 3 4
-                        v3c-parameter-set=AF6F00939921878
+      v3c-ptl-level-idc=60;
+      v3c-parameter-set=AQD/AAAP/zwAAAAAADwIAQ5BwAAOADjgQAADkA==
     m=video 40000 RTP/AVP 96 97 98
     a=rtpmap:96 H264/90000
     a=rtpmap:97 H265/90000